 While a relatively older form of cyber attack, ransomware remains one of the most widespread and effective types of attacks that businesses face.
 In 2023, ransomware looms larger than ever, with the frequency of attacks steadily increasing and taking on a more personal dimension.

-Ransomware is a type of malware that restricts you from accessing your device and important data by encrypting your files.
+Ransomware attacks are malware that restricts you from accessing your device and important data by encrypting your files.
 This can result in your device becoming locked, or your data being stolen, deleted, or encrypted.
 When this happens, the hackers responsible for the attack typically demand a ransom in the form of a cryptocurrency, such as Bitcoin, in exchange for providing you with a decryption code that will grant you access to your stolen data.

 The effectiveness of ransomware lies in its ability to rapidly cripple an organisation’s operations.
 As per insights from Veeam’s 2023 global report, ransomware attacks have increased by more than 12% over the previous year, with 76% of organisations suffering at least one ransomware attack.